vvnraman/neovim-config/PROJECT.rst

 - Set up a docker harness for testing and benchmarking

-  - Start without tmux first
+- Add some scenarios with tmux later

 ----